 - Overall health: Cucumber, when consumed with peel, can help ward-off chronic health conditions, such as diabetes and cardiovascular problems in the long run.
 These benefits are attributed to the presence of micronutrients and bioactive compounds, such as cucurbitacins (8).

-Some parents also use cucumber as a teether for their babies (9).
-You can squeezed a peeled cucumber piece (to avoid choking) and give it to the baby to chew on.
+Some parents also use cucumbers as a teether for their babies (9).
+You can squeeze a peeled cucumber piece (to avoid choking) and give it to the baby to chew on.
 However, this should be done under a watchful eye as small pieces can pose a choking risk.

 Precautions To Take While Feeding Cucumber To Babies